nswood/nswood/README.md

 - 👋 Hi, I’m Nate Woodward.
 I am an physics PhD student at UW - Madison.
-- 👀 I’m broeadly interested in the intersection of machine learning and high-energy theoretical physics.
+- 👀 I’m broeadly interested in the intersection of machine learning and theoretical physics.
 I am experienced in geometric deep learning and applying NLP results to advancing machine learning performance in physics.
 - You can learn more on my website: http://nswood.squarespace.com

 <!---